Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Finite-difference time-domain discretization

 \section{Finite-difference time-domain discretization}

-In this section, we propose a finite-difference time-domain (FDTD) discretization of the initial--boundary-value problem~\eqref{ibp} for a finite section of a straight two-dimensional duct as illustrated in Figure~\ref{duct}, where we let $\Gamma_{io} = \Gamma_l \cup \Gamma_r$.
+In this section, we apply a finite-difference time-domain (FDTD) discretization of the initial--boundary-value problem~\eqref{ibp} in a finite section of a straight two-dimensional duct as illustrated in Figure~\ref{duct}, where we let $\Gamma_{io} = \Gamma_l \cup \Gamma_r$.
 Assuming that the source $g$ is symmetric about the center line $\Gamma_s$, we model only the upper part of the duct by requiring

 Introducing the grid quantities

 as illustrated in Figure~\ref{Yee}, we update the pressure and velocities in the interior of the duct, $m\in\{1, \ldots, M\}, n\in \{1, \ldots, N\}$, according to the classical Yee scheme~\cite{Taflove2005cet},